 The Consumer Advocate has had no opportunity to conduct discovery in this Docket.
 As described above, a second circumstance under which a judge or hearing officer may limit discovery would only occur if "the party seeking discovery has had ample opportunity by discovery in the action to obtain the information sought."
 Tenn.
 R. Civ.
 Pro.
 26.02(1).
-KgPCo's Petition in this TRA Docket 15-00093 was filed on September 28, 2015, and the hearing officer orally granted the Consumer Advocate's Petition to Intervene on October 28, 2015.
-The procedural schedule was worked out among the parties and ordered by the hearing officer on November 6, 2015.
-The first round of discovery requests under that procedural schedule is due on December 1, 2015.
-Thus, there has been no opportunity for discovery by the Consumer Advocate prior to the discovery that will be requested on December 1, 2015, to which this Memorandum and the associated Motion relate.
+KgPCo's Petition in this TRA Docket 16-00001 was filed on January 4, 2016, and the hearing officer granted the Consumer Advocate's Petition to Intervene on January 19, 2016.
+It is apparent that, in this Docket, there has been no opportunity for discovery by the Consumer Advocate prior to the discovery that is being requested today, February 2, 2016, to which this Memorandum and the associated Motion relate.
+And it would not follow that TRA Docket 15-00093 provided a meaningful opportunity for the Consumer Advocate to conduct discovery since KgPCo did not substantively respond to the discovery requests made by the Consumer Advocate in its First Discovery Request of the Consumer Protection and Advocate Division to Kingsport Power

+Company d/b/a AEP Appalachian Power, as filed on December 1, 2015.
 Thus, it cannot be said that the Consumer Advocate has had "ample opportunity" for discovery in this action.